-On the last track, we discussed Bipolar Disorder.
+In the last section, we discussed Bipolar Disorder.

-On this track, we will discuss postpartum dads.
-This will include dads and depression and the "ten reassurances and advice" technique.
+In this section, we will discuss postpartum dads.
+This will include dads and depression and the "Ten reassurances and advice" technique.

 First, let’s discuss dads and depression.
 The more I see and learn about depression both during pregnancy and in the postpartum period, the more I am becoming sensitized to the needs of postpartum dads.
 I now realize that fathers, too, can suffer postpartum depression.
 Particularly if a man has a family history of depression, this is a time of vulnerability for him, just as it is for a woman, and as it was for Wade, age 35.